Sad Man Looking Through Window

 “The consequences of such failings have been quite devastating, and the family are now calling on Avon Wiltshire Mental Health Partnership NHS Trust to ensure that immediate measures are put in place to prevent future tragedies, and that any such measures are communicated to the public to provide reassurances to those who rely on the service for their own wellbeing, and the wellbeing of their loved ones”.

-However, despite his background, it is now understood that he was discharged from his Community Treatment Order with inadequate planning, and that once discharged he had received inadequate support.
+But despite his background, it is now understood that he was discharged from his Community Treatment Order with inadequate planning, and that once discharged he had received inadequate support – which resulted in this sad passing of a vulnerable adult.

 A Solicitor from Simpson Millar said, “As part of the Inquest the Jury heard that Terry’s mental health began to deteriorate in September 2016, at which point he had not been seen by the support team for four months”.